George William (Bud) Reeves

 In February 1950, the four of us, Mom, Dot, Julia and I, drove back to Ohio.
 Jack joined us later after completing his work committment.
 Jack, Dot and Julia stayed only a short time before returning to Southern Californa where they purchased a "Foster's Freeze" store in Reseda, California's equivalent of a "Dairy Queen."

-I attended Snyder Park junior high school in Springfield before going to Lakeview, Ohio to live with my other sister, Betty and her husband Buck and their family.
+I attended Snyder Park junior high school in Springfield before going to Lakeview, Ohio to live with my sister, Betty, her husband Buck and their family.
 Betty was my Mother's middle daughter - Dot being the eldest and Ruth the youngest.
 We lived on the shore of Indian Lake and I attended the 8th grade at Lakeview junior high.

 I returned to Springfield and to Snyder Park junior high for the second half of the 8th grade.
 After graduating junior high in June of 1952, my Mother and I left for Van Nuys, California.
 Jack and Dot invited us to the San Fernando Valley just outside of Los Angeles to live with them and help with the ice cream store.
 When we left Springfield we weren't sure if it would be a temporary or permanent move.
 Perhaps Mom knew it would be permanent, since she sold our house before we left!
 It was around this time that my friends started calling me "Bud."
 I insisted my family do so too, after all, I was now fourteen and "Buddy" sounded so juvenile.